johansglock/gmail-mcp-server/README.md

 - `search_threads` - Search Gmail with queries like "from:email@example.com" or "subject:meeting" (includes draft info)
 - `create_draft` - Create email drafts or update existing drafts (AI will request style guide first)
 - `extract_attachment_by_filename` - Safely extract text from PDF, DOCX, and TXT attachments using filename
+- `download_attachment` - Download any email attachment directly to a local file path without loading it into the context window (perfect for large files, images, videos, or any binary attachments)
 - `get_personal_email_style_guide` - Get your email writing style guide (this is a temporary tool, created because most agents do not yet support fetching resources--once agents implement MCP resources better, then thsi tool can be removed)

 **Resources:**